Cranberry: Ripening and harvest

 Although most cranberries are wet-picked as described above, 5–10% of the US crop is still dry-picked.
 This entails higher labor costs and lower yield, but dry-picked berries are less bruised and can be sold as fresh fruit instead of having to be immediately frozen or processed.
 Originally performed with two-handed comb scoops, dry picking is today accomplished by motorized, walk-behind harvesters which must be small enough to traverse beds without damaging the vines.

 Cranberries for fresh market are stored in shallow bins or boxes with perforated or slatted bottoms, which deter decay by allowing air to circulate.
-Because harvest occurs in late autumn, cranberries for fresh market are frequently stored in thick walled barns without mechanical refrigeration.
+Because harvest occurs in late autumn, cranberries for fresh markets are frequently stored in thick walled barns without mechanical refrigeration.
 Temperatures are regulated by opening and closing vents in the barn as needed.
 Cranberries destined for processing are usually frozen in bulk containers shortly after arriving at a receiving station.